PureNimble/ISEP-LAPR2/docs/sprintA/US04/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 04 - Submit a request for listing a property sale or rent

 ## 1. Requirements Engineering

+The owner will contact Real Estate USA, to sell or rent their properties.
+From time to time, property owners contact Real Estate USA to sell or rent their properties.
+The owner provides property characteristics and the requested price and sends the request to an agent.

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an owner, I intend to submit a request for listing a property sale or rent,choosing the responsible agent.

 ### 1.2.
 Customer Specifications and Clarifications